 - Fine sea salt

-- All-purpose flour-You can use your favorite type of flour for this recipe but whole wheat flour will produce a denser loaf, although still delicious!
+- Flour-You can use your favorite all-purpose flour or bread flour for this recipe but whole wheat flour will produce a denser loaf, although still delicious!

 Tools You Will Need